Battle of the Karbala Gap (2003): Destruction of the Medina Division

-While the fight around Musayib was raging on 3 April, other elements of the US 3rd ID had captured Baghdad International Airport.
+While the fight around Musayib was raging on 3 April, other elements of the US Army's 3rd Infantry Division had captured Baghdad International Airport.
 Before pushing deeper into Baghdad, US commanders decided to mop up the remnants of the Republican Guard Medina Division which were still present south of Baghdad.
 The intention was to catch the Medina Division from behind, while they were engaging other units to their front.
 The 2nd Brigade of the 3rd ID under Col. David Perkins was dispatched to the southwest towards Objective Saints, the codename for the intersection between highways 1 and 8.
 The interchange was defended by dismounted infantry, and during the fight for Objective Saints one US soldier was wounded and an M1 Abrams tank was disabled by an RPG round (it was later repaired).

 After capturing Objective Saints on the 3rd, the 2nd Brigade pushed south and made contact with the remnants of the 10th and 2nd Brigades of the Medina Division.
 Despite reports that 80% of the division's vehicles had been destroyed, the Iraqis had moved their vehicles away from their prepared defenses and hidden them near buildings and in palm groves, sparing many of them from air attack.
 Hundreds of Iraqi tanks, IFVs and artillery were still present.

 The American tanks tore into the Iraqi vehicles, destroying many of them at point blank range.
 Despite the survival of many of their vehicles, the Iraqi defense was un-coordinated and many troops put on civilian clothes and deserted during the fight, leaving their uniforms on the battlefield.
 The Medina Division ceased to exist as an effective fighting force.